-As hospitals continue to focus on the business side of healthcare, improving provider productivity moves closer to the center of the cost-cutting, revenue-producing bullseye for one simple reason: the more doctors increase their productivity, the more patients they can see; the more patients they see, the more hospitals benefit financially.
+As hospitals continue to focus on the business side of healthcare, improving provider productivity moves closer to the center of the cost-cutting, revenue-producing bullseye for one simple reason: the more doctors increase their productivity, the more patients they can see, and the more patients they see, the more hospitals benefit financially.
 If doctors could also profit, the added incentive would make productivity gains a virtual lock.

 As many hospital administrators know, there is an established way to spur provider productivity — by using Relative Value Units (RVUs) compensation.

 RVUs are a national standard set by CMS in 1992 to determine how much to pay doctors based on the volume of work or effort they spend treating patients for the services and procedures covered under the Physician Fee Schedule.
 RVUs are a barometer of practice efficiency and patient complexity that offers insights into provider performance.

 RVU compensation combines several variables — the time it takes to perform a given service, the skill that service requires, the necessary mental effort and judgment, and the liability risk associated with the service — into a single unit.